Merchant Peak (6113')

 Merchant Peak has been on my list of climbs since I finally stood atop nearby Mount Baring in 2014.
 With its two summits and steep sides, it looked like a good challenge.
 Over the years I have made many attempts.
-I have taken wrong turns, fell 15 feet on one occasion, and faced frustration that would make most abandon it.
+In my multiple attempts, I have taken wrong turns, fell 15 feet on one occasion, and faced frustration that would make most abandon it.

 I hate the feeling that a mountain can beat me, so, I kept coming back for more.
 The first big challenge of climbing Merchant peak is finding the correct creek bed.
 From the Barclay Lake Trail, it will be several hundred feet past the bridge of Barclay creek.
 Most sources that I could find mention a “prominent” creek bed that you take.
 But, in the last few years, that creek bed has become overgrown and is no longer obvious or prominent.